troff(1) — Linux manual page

 was used in a numeric expression.

-space 65536 A space was missing between a request or
+space 65536 A space was missing between a request or macro

-macro and its argument.
-This warning is
+and its argument.
+This warning is produced

-produced when an undefined name longer than
+when an undefined name longer than two

-two characters is encountered and the first
+characters is encountered and the first two

-two characters of the name constitute a
+characters of the name constitute a defined

-defined name.
-No request is invoked, no
+name.
+No request is invoked, no macro called,

-defined.
-This category is enabled by
+category is enabled by default.
+It never

-default.
-It never occurs in compatibility
+occurs in compatibility mode.

 syntax 128 A self-contradictory hyphenation mode was